rigaya/VCEEnc/VCEEncC_Options.en.md

   - drop=&lt;bool&gt;
     drop frame which has shorter display time than "1 frame".
 Note that enabling this option will generate VFR (Variable Frame Rate) output.
-    When muxing is done by QSVEncC, the timecode will be applied automatically.
+    When muxing is done by VCEEncC, the timecode will be applied automatically.
 However, when using raw output, you will need output timecode file by adding "timecode=true" to vpp-afs option, and mux the timecode file later.